c1nderscript/C1nder-s-Reading-Buddy/README.md

    Markdown chunks in Split/ are converted to .mobi (if kindlegen is present) or .epub in Kindle/.

    🗂️ Tracking Processed Files
-   The system keeps a log of all processed source files in Logs/processed_files.log.
+   Processed source files are tracked in a JSON ledger (`ledger.json`) that stores file hashes and timestamps.

    This prevents re-processing unchanged files on subsequent runs.

-   To reset processing, clear or remove the log file.
+   To reset processing, delete `ledger.json`.

    ⚠️ Notes
    Large PDFs or complex documents may have imperfect markdown conversion; manual cleanup may be needed.